myugen/surveillance-kata/README.md

 ## The Problem

-We want to create a Surveillance System that records video when something is moving.
+We want to create a Surveillance System that records video when something is detected.
 We have purchased two devices:

-- A sensor that will be able to send a signal to our code when movement is detected, and another signal when movement stops.
+- A sensor that will be able to send us an event when starts detecting, and another event when stops detecting.
 - A video recorder that we can invoke via API to start and stop recording.

 Test and implement the necessary code for making those components interact.